 Any strategic alliances, investments or acquisitions and the subsequent integration of the new assets and businesses obtained or developed from such transactions into our own may divert management from their primary responsibilities and subject us to additional liabilities.
 In addition, the costs of identifying and consummating investments and acquisitions may be significant.
-We may also incur costs and experience uncertainties in completing necessary registrations and obtaining necessary approvals from relevant government authorities in China and elsewhere in the world.
+We may also incur costs and experience uncertainties in completing necessary registrations and obtaining necessary approvals from relevant government authorities.
 The costs and duration of integrating newly acquired assets and businesses could also materially exceed our expectations.
 Any such negative developments could have a material adverse effect on our business, financial condition, results of operations and cash flow.